Abby Wambach: International career

-In 2001, Wambach's WUSA and collegiate performance earned her a spot at the national team training camp.
-Her first camp for the United States women's national soccer team occurred on September 9, 2001, during a match against Germany at the Nike U.S. Cup in Chicago.
-She subbed in for Tiffeny Milbrett in the 76th minute.
+In 2001, Wambach's WUSA and collegiate performance earned her a spot at the training camp for the U.S. women's national soccer team.
+Her first international match occurred on September 9 against Germany at the Nike U.S. Cup in Chicago.
 The U.S. won 4–1.
-She scored her first international goal on April 27, 2002, during a friendly match against Finland in San Jose, California after subbing in for Christie Welsh in the 75th minute.
+She scored her first international goal on April 27, 2002, during a friendly match against Finland in San Jose, California.
 The U.S. won 3–0.